ivlin/GraphIt/README.md

 * Add point - type the x and y coordinate values of the new point to create a new point
 * Transform all data points - write an expression that can include numerals, "x", and "y" in the function box to set all point's coordinate values
 * Export dataset - type a filename in the box next to the "export to:" button and click the button
-* Open a CSV - import a file where each line is formatted as "x,y" representing the x and y coordinates of each point
+* Import dataset - click the "import a csv" button to select a file where each line is formatted as "x,y" representing the x and y coordinates of each point